mananapr/mananapr.github.io/src/consoom.md

   <img src="/images/rutracker.png" alt="rutracker">
 </picture>

-`Rutracker` is a russian torrent tracker that has **LOTS** of Music of all sorts.
+`Rutracker` is a Russian torrent tracker that has **LOTS** of Music of all sorts.
 Most of it is high bitrate as well.
-The site is mostly in russian so it can be a little hard to navigate if you are looking for something specific.
+The site is mostly in Russian so it can be a little hard to navigate if you are looking for something specific.

 If you don't care about bitrate you can use Youtube as well I guess.